-The question we ask ourselves: Have new staff members been exposed to the outside world and may they be the invisible carriers we hear so much about from the media?
+We ask ourselves: Have new staff members been exposed to the outside world, and may they be the invisible carriers we hear so much about from the media?
 No symptoms.
 Highly contagious.

-No, we’re not being overly paranoid, but we are considering what changes we may need to make especially when servers may potentially be carriers, touching our flatware, plates, glasses, and other food-serving apparatus.
+No, we’re not overly paranoid, but we are considering changes we may need to make, especially when servers may be carriers, touching our flatware, plates, glasses, and other food-serving apparatus.

 But still, this is no guarantee of safety.
 Someone is handling all of these items.
 And isn’t that one of the many reasons so many passengers and crew became sick on all the cruises we hear so much about?

 |A parade of elephants crossing a dirt road in Kruger.|